 John has helped candidates win at every level of government, including former San Francisco Mayor Willie L. Brown, Jr., former State Senate President Pro Tem Don Perata, San Francisco City Attorney Dennis Herrera, California Governor Jerry Brown and State Senators Mark Leno and Noreen Evans.

 Prior to co-founding Whitehurst/Mosher, John started Whitehurst Campaigns and worked at Clinton Reilly Campaigns.
 His first professional political campaign was Gary Hart for President in 1984 where he learned to organize in Iowa, Pennsylvania and California.
 John holds a Bachelors Degree in Political Science from American University.
-He lives with his wife and daughter in Oakland, California.
 John loves all things Italian — from traveling to Italy to enjoying Italian food and wine.

 Mark is an award-winning creative director and public policy strategist with 20 years of experience as a journalist, media-relations executive, political consultant, and creative director for commercial and political media.
 In 2012, Mark’s work earned the firm over 20 “Pollie Awards” from the American Association of Political Consultants for television, direct mail, and logo and sign designs.
 Mark has spent several years assisting labor unions such as SEIU International, SEIU 1021, SEIU 721, SEIU 521, SEIU 221, UHW, and CSEA with communication programs and elections.